Enterprise-CMCS/managed-care-review/services/app-web/README.md

 -   [Formik](https://formik.org/docs/overview) - form development and validation
 -   [Storybook](https://storybook.js.org/docs/react/get-started/introduction) - deployed UI component playground
 -   [Yup](https://github.com/jquense/yup) - schema valication - used with Formik but can also be used alone
+-   [Amplify](https://docs.amplify.aws/) - All our comms from app-web to AWS are mediated by Amplify.
+It handles cognito auth, s3 uploads, and authenticates our API calls.

 ## Useful scripts